freaktechnik/Crowd-Dashboard/README.md

 }
 ```

 Additionally, if the page provides a JSONP API to request it's status, you can set the _hasStatusAPI_ property to true.
 You most likely will have to define a _statusAPI_ object, the one shown in the example holds the default values, where page.host represents the host of the URL set in the page object.
 If the property _upValue_ is present, it is prefered over the _downValue_. _upValue_ and _downValue_ can also be arrays.
 The property's value is then checked against each array item and has to match (_upValue_) or be different to (_downValue_) at least one in order for the site to be considered as online.
 If the _propertyName_ contains one or more dots, it is assumed that it represents a structure of properties, allowing you to navigate through objects.
+The JSONP Api function needs a document element in the global scope which offers a DOM API.
 ```js
 "statusAPI":{
     "url":"https://status.page.host/api/status.json",